Ever since he was a child Sawada Tsunayoshi had had the worst luck with animals.

 Tsuna smiled slightly.
 “He’s fine, I think.
 Same as usual.”

-“Tsuna-kun’s dog”, Kyoko explained with a smile at her friend.
+“Tsuna-kun’s dog”, Kyoko explained merrily for her friend.
 “We met during his walk yesterday.
 He’s very cute.”

 Tsuna gave a small nervous laugh.
 “Yeah…He was a, uh, tenth birthday gift from my dad.”